-4. How was the Course Content Determined?
+d.
+How was the Course Content Determined?

-Course content is based on how the job is performed in the majority of agencies throughout California.
+Course content is based on how the job is performed in most agencies throughout California.
 The core course curriculum was developed from research and the content provides training designed to increase your job-related knowledge and skills.
 It has been updated periodically based on changes in law, job duties and skill needs.
 The course is directly related to the most frequent and important job duties and skills performed by people in your job position throughout California.

-5. How are Core Course Instructors Selected?
+e.
+How are Core Course Instructors Selected?